The Continuing Threat from Lone-Wolf Terrorists in America – in Homeland Security

 Who Are Lone Wolf Terrorists?

-Examples of lone wolf attacks range from the classic Unabomber to the ricin-laced letters sent to President Obama.
-And while many of the widely reported on mailroom lone wolf attacks involve explosives, there are just as many chemical and biological threats.
+Examples of lone-wolf attacks range from the classic Unabomber to the ricin-laced letters sent to President Obama.
+And while many of the widely reported mailroom lone wolf attacks involve explosives, there are just as many chemical and biological threats.

 Why is this important?